nabeelvalley/AngularFileInput/README.md

 ## File Input Component
 ### Input
-The FileInput has a single input for the display text, which is by default set to "Click or Drag to Upload a File".
+The Component has a single input for the display text, which is by default set to "Click or Drag to Upload a File".

 ```typescript
   @Input('displayText') displayText : string = "Click or Drag to Upload a File";
 ```

 ### Outputs
-The FileInput has two output events, the File Metadata as a `File` and the File Data as a `Uint8Array`, these must be handled by the parent component.
+The Component has two output events, the File Metadata as a `File` and the File Data as a `Uint8Array`, these must be handled by the parent component.

 ```typescript
   @Output() fileMetaSet = new EventEmitter<File>();